ARCTraining/instructor-training/_episodes/05-memory.md

 How do we implement guided practice, lessening the burden of extraneous cognitive load and allow people to focus on what's important?
-There are many different types of exercises that implement this guided practice; some are listed in this [blog post by Greg Wilson][GW-exercise-post], including Parson's Problems and labelling diagrams.
+There are many different types of exercises that implement this guided practice; some are listed in this [article by Greg Wilson][GW-exercise-post], including Parson's Problems and labelling diagrams.

 To learn more about a specific guided practice exercise